 Expert Tips for Organizing Your Filing System

 Having a file cabinet means nothing if you don't organize what goes inside properly.
+The way you structure your filing directly impacts your ability to find documents quickly and maintain organized spaces.

 Start with broad categories.
 For home use: Financial, Medical, Insurance, Home/Property, Personal, Reference.
 For office use, organize by project, client, date, or department depending on your workflow.
+Combine your filing system with label makers for office organization to create clear, consistent categorization.

 Use hanging file folders with tabs.
 The tabs should follow a consistent system.
 All tabs on the left for main categories.
 Tabs on the right for subcategories.
 Or alternate left-center-right-left to create visual breaks.

 Color coding helps enormously.
 Assign colors to categories.
 Financial files in blue.
 Medical in red.
 Insurance in green.
 Your brain processes color faster than reading labels.
+Pair this with wall-mounted file organizers for frequently accessed documents.

 Label everything.
 Even if you think you'll remember.
 Future you won't remember.
 Use a label maker or write clearly.
 Include dates on labels for time-sensitive documents.

 Implement a retention schedule.
 Most people keep documents way longer than necessary.
 Bank statements need 12 months unless needed for taxes.
 Tax returns need seven years.
 User manuals for products you no longer own can go immediately.
+Once you've sorted through what to keep, use paper shredders for home use to safely dispose of sensitive information.

 Create a "To File" folder or tray.
 Don't let papers accumulate on your desk.
 When something comes in that needs filing, put it in the staging area.
 File everything once weekly on a scheduled day.